FoxIO-LLC/ja4-nginx/README.md

 ### Parity with Nginx

+Since we are building off of a stable branch, these steps shouldn't ever be required.

 When updates come into Nginx, we need to update our fork.
 We can simply do these by adding nginx as a remote upstream repository:

 `git remote add upstream git@github.com:nginx/nginx.git`